leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Start with a behavior that already occurs in response to a signal.
 * Pair a new signal with the existing signal.
-* Over time and with repeated wxperience, the new signal becomes associated with the original signal, and the new signal elicits the same behavior.
+* Over time and with repeated experience, the new signal becomes associated with the original signal, and the new signal elicits the same behavior.

 ### Conditional Emotional Responses

 * Some emotional reactions are learned responses to neutral signals.
-These are called Conditinal Emotional Responses.
+These are called Conditional Emotional Responses.
-* Neutral signals paired with stimuli that casuse an emotion can elicit that emotion once the neutral signal and original stimulus are associated.
+* Neutral signals paired with stimuli that cause an emotion can elicit that emotion once the neutral signal and original stimulus are associated.

 ## Operant Conditioning

 * A stimulus (or signal) indicates that a behavior may be performed.
-* Once the behavior is performed, and outcome (or consequence) results.
+* Once the behavior is performed, an outcome (or consequence) results.

 ### Reinforcement vs Punishment